way2arun/RedHatOpenShift_CICD/README.md

 * Refer this Github repository (`http://github.com/lbroudoux/openshift-tasks`) or another internal one,
 * Hit the save button.

+The application is not automatically built and deployed because our template does not contain any other thing that a Build configuration that just instantiate the pipeline for the first time.
+Browsing the console and going to _Builds_ > _Pipelines_, you may find the discovered pipeline.
+It is now up to you to start this pipeline and having the application running in few minutes.

+This process is described as follow:
 ![jenkinsfile-template](https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/assets/jenkinsfile-template.png)

+If you have a look at the [Jenkinsfile](https://github.com/lbroudoux/openshift-tasks/blob/master/Jenkinsfile), you'll see that each and every operation of the pipeline provess is handled as code.

 ### #6 - Directly from IDE